5 Reasons You Should Continue Your Job Search During The Holidays

 2. You'll Enjoy The Advantage Of Less Competition

-While you're eyeing up prospective employers and actively collaborating with recruiters, other job seekers may have decided to lie low during the holiday season.
+While you're eyeing prospective employers and actively collaborating with recruiters, other job seekers may have decided to lay low during the holiday season.
 Because of the diminished volume of competition (including the fact that some candidates are unreachable during the holidays), you could quickly be next in line for a call from an employer with an immediate need.

 3. It's A Great Time To Rekindle Former Contacts